The main active compound is Curcumin.

 - You can make a paste which last a while in the fridge.
 Add the paste to the feed or paste it directly in the horses mouth.

-How to make a paste?
+How to feed Turmeric / Curcumin to horses in a paste?

 Golden Paste Recipe;